tocttou/FBTools/README.md

 ##Current Features

+'''
-'''1.)
-Check if someone unfriended you.
+* Check if someone unfriended you.
-2.)
-Browse through your News Feed.
+* Browse through your News Feed.
-3.)
-Like any item in the feed.
+* Like any item in the feed.
-4.)
-Comment on any item in the feed.'''
+* Comment on any item in the feed.
+'''

 ###Upcoming Features

+'''
-'''1.)
-Chat with Online Friends.
+* Chat with Online Friends.
-2.)
-User Timeline.'''
+* User Timeline.
+'''

 ##Requirements

+'''
-'''1.)
-Python3
+* Python3
-2.)
-PhantomJS 2.0.0
+* PhantomJS 2.0.0
-3.)
-Python packages required:
+* Python packages required:
-	selenium (pip install selenium)
+  * selenium (pip install selenium)
-	pyfiglet (pip install selenium)'''
+  * pyfiglet (pip install selenium)
+'''

 ##Issues

+'''
-'''Currently it is unable to display languages with Unicode characters (like Hindi) on the command prompt.
+Currently it is unable to display languages with Unicode characters (like Hindi) on the command prompt.
-Output on IDLE is fine though.'''
+Output on IDLE is fine though.
+'''

 ##Screenshot